CycloneDX/cyclonedx-cocoapods/README.md

 # CycloneDX CocoaPods (Objective-C/Swift)

 The CycloneDX CocoaPods Gem creates a valid CycloneDX software bill-of-material document from all [CocoaPods](https://cocoapods.org/) project dependencies.
-CycloneDX is a lightweight BoM specification that is easily created, human readable, and simple to parse.
+CycloneDX is a lightweight BOM specification that is easily created, human readable, and simple to parse.

 ## Installation